Leave your Legacy

 Thank you again for considering us.
 Please get in touch if you have any other questions.

-40 years of fighting caste and gender discrimination
+40 years of fighting discrimination

 You help us to reach an average of 81,000 people each year

-Together we have supported 76 projects a impact
+Together we have supported 76 projects

 “After Betty’s death in 2018, I decided to use a bit of her legacy to support girls in the Nishtha project.
 200 girls will continue into further education, helping them to become leaders in the future.
 I am so proud to be able to make this contribution!